-- ✓ Abstract: Concise (250 word maximum) summary of proposal goals and justifications. - ✓ Introduction and Background Literature: Broadly, what are you trying to do and why is it important?
+- ✓ Abstract: Concise (250 word maximum) summary of proposal goals and justifications. - ✓ Introduction and Background Literature: Broadly, what is the student trying to do and why is it important?
 What is already known about this topic?
 What researchers are currently leading the field?
 What are the major problems or gaps in knowledge in this field?
-What has your chosen lab already done in this area? - ✓ Specific Aims: Exactly what are you trying to do?
+What has the student's chosen lab already done in this area? - ✓ Specific Aims: Exactly what is the student trying to do?
 Each of the 2-5 aims should be described concisely in 1-3 sentences. - ✓ Timeline: Describe the timeline in which the above Aims are expected to be accomplished (can be a graph). - ✓ Experimental Strategy: Specifically, what experiments will be performed to address the Specific Aims?
 If synthesis is required, are the steps reasonable?
 What is the mechanism?
 If an analytical technique is used, how does it work?
 Can it accomplish what is proposed?
 Is the instrument available at Rice?
 Does the order of the experiments make sense?
-Are there alternative routes to accomplishing your goals if your primary approach fails? - Research Accomplishments: Since coming to Rice, what have you (not the people in your lab) accomplished related to this goal?
-If you have already published or have a manuscript in review, you should indicate that here and what your specific contribution to that work has been.
+Are there alternative routes to accomplishing the student's goals if the student's primary approach fails? - ✓ Research Accomplishments: Since coming to Rice, what has the student (not the people in the student's lab) accomplished related to this goal?
+If the student has already published or has a manuscript in review, the student should indicate that here and what the student's specific contribution to that work has been.
 This section should be written as a logical summary of experiments and their ramifications.
 Key figures, graphs or images which help summarize this work are useful.
 However, detailed experimental procedures and data should be included in the Supporting Information section sufficient to prove any claims described here.
-In some circumstances you may have done a significant amount of work on a different project that has not worked out or is not related to the current proposal.
-Because one goal of the qualifying exam is to assess research achievement, it may be appropriate to discuss work on such projects here, describing the concrete results that led to significantly altering research goals. - ✓ Expected Outcomes: Assuming success in the experiments outlined in Experimental Strategy, what will the consequences of your work be?
-What will you have accomplished? - ✓ References (no word limit): These should be in a modified J. Am.
+In some circumstances the student may have done a significant amount of work on a different project that has not worked out or is not related to the current proposal.
+Because one goal of the qualifying exam is to assess research achievement, it may be appropriate to discuss work on such projects here, describing the concrete results that led to significantly altering research goals. - ✓ Expected Outcomes: Assuming success in the experiments outlined in Experimental Strategy, what will the consequences of the student's work be?
+What will the student have accomplished?

+✓ References (no word limit): These should be in a modified J. Am.
 Chem.
 Soc. format which includes the title of the article for example (please note that journal names should be properly abbreviated, e.g.: J. Am.
 Chem.
 Soc., not Journal of the American Chemical Society):